michaeljclark/rv8/doc/src/mmio.md

 8                | u64  | mtimecmp         | Machine Timer Compare Register

-## MIPI (Machine Interprocessor Interrupt)
+## IPI (Inter-Processor Interrupt)

-The MIPI device is simply a bitfield with one bit per hart, which when set will raise a software interrupt on the destiniation hart.
+The IPI device is simply a bitfield with one bit per hart, which when set will raise a software interrupt on the destiniation hart.

-Example MIPI device at offset `0x40001000`.
+Example IPI device at offset `0x40001000`.

 `0000000040001000-0000000040001008 (0x0000-0x0008) MIPI +IO+R+W`